 Below are five potential causes of simultaneous neck and shoulder pain, along with suitable treatments.

 As people age, the disks and joints in the neck degenerate.
-More than 85% of people aged 60 and above experience cervical spondylosis.
+More than

 The most common signs are neck pain and stiffness, but some people may not have any symptoms.

 - a grinding or popping sensation when turning the neck